aisu-wata0/Spermack/README.md

 Make sure that in the API(Plug) tab of SillyTavern you have OpenAI selected.
 Put random text in the API Key field.
-Open OpenAI settings(sliders tab)
+Open OpenAI settings(sliders tab).

 Start start.bat, copy the address in the console as a reverse proxy in SillyTavern, select GPT-4 as the OpenAI Mode.
 In the API tab, hit connect.
 Congratulations!

 Translated with love xoxo